srcnalt/OpenAI-Unity/README.md

 ## OpenAI Unity Package
 An unofficial Unity package that allows you to use the OpenAI API directly in the Unity game engine.

+⚠️ I am currnetly unable to continue development of this package, because I am not using (paying) OpenAI API.

 ## How To Use

 ### Youtube Tutorials